Mr. THOMPSON's Information Page

 Requirements for Chemistry:

-• slim A4 'floppy book' with plastic sleeves to protect and organise your work
+• A slim (thin) A4 binder with at least 10 plastic sleeves to protect and organise your work

-• EVERY WEEK check you have 5 sheets of clean lined paper in the folder
+• BE ORGANIZED: EVERY WEEK check you have plenty of sheets of clean lined paper in your bag for notes.
+Regular borrowing of paper is unacceptable

 • Some device for tying hair back if you have long hair (e.g. 'chouchou')